micgonzalez/DSC-640-Summer-2020-Course-Project/README.md

 Project Task 4:  Infographic  You’ve successfully gotten your blog post out, which has started to be shared with local news outlets and you have seen it shared on various platforms.
 While somewhat controversial in the data visualization world, you have been diligently working on an infographic that has nice clear, creative visuals that help articulate the message and inform the public what the real story is!
 This audience is likely standing in line and would see this infographic on a wall or is scrolling on their phone quickly – so grabbing their attention is key and making sure the visualizations makes sense is the only way you can change their opinion or inform them of what is really going on.

 Project Task 5:  Video Presentation  Your final task to help spread the word on the truth about what you have found and represent your Airline via a short 3-minute presentation (recorded) that combines the 3-minute story and the Big Idea from Storytelling with Data in Chapter 1.
 The premise of the 3-minute story, is that you must find a way to convey everything you need to in that short timeframe, which you do using any of the previous media that you have created or something brand new.
-You can choose to present a PowerPoint, just talk live in front of a camera presenting the facts or talk while presenting your Dashboard, etc. You could also create a moving visualization like some of the time series visualizations we have seen Edward Tufte create or Hans Rosling’s for example: (https://youtu.be/jbkSRLYSojo)
+You can choose to present a PowerPoint, just talk live in front of a camera presenting the facts or talk while presenting your Dashboard, etc.

+# Challenges
+This project was broken down into five tasks that were explained in the findings section.
+Each task had their own challenges that required me to perform many different functions to complete them.
+The infographic task of this project, which combined the previous tasks into one visual representation to convey my findings in one place.

+# Conclusion
+Completing the whole project gave me a better understanding of starting a project with a dashboard then move on to conveying the dashboard in words to others.
+After, you create a blog to get the information found to as many people as possible, which has some challenges in itself.
+Once that is done, it is time to condense that information into an inforgraphic that conveys the best parts of the findings in a visual way.
+Last part of this project is the video presentation, which was to cut down the information into a three minute video that just includes the most informative areas of the data.